aurrelhebert/warp10-zeppelin-quantumviz/README.md

 ## Interpreter QuantumViz

 **Quantumviz has migrated, this documentation corresponds now to a new QuantumViz release (1.6.1).
-Use 0.6.1 branches for older version.**
+Use 0.6.1 and 0.6.1-2 branches for older version.**

 ## Requirement
 Quantumviz version 1.6.1 must be deployed somewhere (for example directly inside zeppelin-web).